chriskrycho/v4.chriskrycho.com/content/tech/rust-and-swift-02.md

 > "You write an assertion by calling the global `assert(_:_:)` function."

 This continues to suggest strongly that Swift does in fact have a true global namespace, *not* an automatically-imported prelude.
 That can make a big difference for applications in certain spaces (e.g. systems programming), when you might have good reason to want to replace the standard library's approach with a different one.
 (See Rust's [`#[no_std]`] docs and the [related RFC].)

+**Edit:** "strongly suggests" or no, I have now been [reliably informed] that I was mistaken---and am happy to have been wrong here.
+As in Haskell, these functions are implicitly imported and belong to the `Swift` module.

+[reliably informed]: https://twitter.com/jckarter/status/708765262309228544 "Tweet by one of the Swift developers"

 In Rust, `assert!` is a macro, not a function, which is an interesting but perhaps not *especially* important distinction in this particular case.
 (It might be, though; I'd have to see the implementation of each to see how they play out differently.)